 Other Things To Think About

 When Broc’s family first found out about the Sotos Syndrome diagnosis, they didn’t know much about it.
 At first, Darci just thought that it meant her son was a fast grower than the other children in his class.
-Unfortunately, there are some other, more dire, effects of Sotos Syndrome.
+Unfortunately, there are some other, more dangerous, effects of Sotos Syndrome.

 Doctors told Broc’s family that Broc would not likely live past his teenage years.
 Doctors also explained that currently, there aren’t any treatment options for Sotos Syndrome.